HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="// TODO @zizzamia Add sql"
 ) }}

-So far only 0.77% websites adopted this new hint as Chrome is still [actively](https://www.chromestatus.com/features/5273474901737472) experimenting, and at the time of this article&#39;s release the feature is on-hold.
+So far only 0.77% websites adopted this new hint as Chrome is still [actively](https://www.chromestatus.com/features/5273474901737472) experimenting, and at the time of this article's release the feature is on-hold.

 {{ figure_markup(
   caption="Priority hints on mobile are on script elements",